manuelsinn/blog/content/posts/mbg.md

 To prevent this, we made it a point to discuss with the user any hypotheses we had about their reasons and intentions.
 Another way to moderate the issue would have been to interview subjects outside of our own social networks, but due to project scope and resources that unfortunately was not an option.

-//show examples for these challenges! draw pic of setup and insert it

-## Interpretation Session
-- a lot of sequential info without the *why*

-### Joy in Life Models
-- work together with affinity notes to offer a 360° view of the activity and the user (only choose ones that are relevant)
-- day in the life (accomplishment), identity, relationship & collaboration model (connection) to gather data on cool concepts and enhance UX

-### Joy in Use Models
-- sequence models
-- decision point models
-- physical model
-- artefact models

-### Remote Interpretation
-Miro etc

-### Conclusion
-- 48h nach CI, immer im Team
-- produkte:
-1. user & organisation models
-2. affinity notes (50-100 pro Interview)
-3. ausgewählte CD models (2!)
---> Rundumsicht der Tätigkeit
-- Am Ende Hauptergebnisse zusammenfassen

-## Data Consolidation
-Consolidating and Condensing User Models --> Creating Immersion Experiences through Communication Design

-Meaningful Structure + story language = way in + interaction with data --> product more based on data & user!
---> not only documentation, also communication!

-### Affinity Diagram
---> Karen Holtzblatt Quotes!!
-- worum geht's wirklich? kein keyword matching! --> *was ist die implikation fürs design?* gruppen von notes entstehen induktiv, nicht durch vorgefertigte kategorien

-blauen notes fassen *alles* der gelben zusammen, bringen es auf den punkt. bottom up! gelb -> blau -> rot -> grün --> manager können top down lesen

-"ownership of a part is a problem, not a goal"

-important: show process, how much time, how many team members, what did we do, what challenges and problems did we face and how did we overcome them!

-make call to action button obvious

-# !!Summary (at end)